FraneCaleta/Mini-Youtube/README.md

 ---

-### You can check preview at https://mini-youtube-frane.netlify.app
+### You can check the preview at https://mini-youtube-frane.netlify.app